SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/651#2](https://judge.softuni.org/Contests/Practice/Index/651#2).

-### Problem: The Greater Number
+### Problem: Greater Number

-Write a program that reads two integer numbers, from the console, and return the greater one.
+Write a program that reads two integer numbers, from the console, and returns the greater one.
 Print the output in the following format: “Greater number: x”, where the x is the returned number.

 ### Hints and Guidelines